JoseRoca/WinFBX/docs/Strings/CRegExp Class.md

 #### Alternation and Grouping

 Alternation allows use of the '\|' character to allow a choice between two or more alternatives.
 Expanding the chapter heading regular expression, you can expand it to cover more than just chapter headings.
 However, it is not as straightforward as you might think.
 When alternation is used, the largest possible expression on either side of the '\|' character is matched.
-You might think that the following expressions for JScript and VBScript match either 'Chapter' or 'Section' followed by one or two digits occurring at the beginning and ending of a line:
+You might think that the following expression match either 'Chapter' or 'Section' followed by one or two digits occurring at the beginning and ending of a line:

 Example